NYLUG/nylug/README.md

 nylug
 =====

-The Drupal 7 nylug.org website repository
+The Drupal 7 nylug.org website theme repository, which only depends on the omega 4 theme.
+Use the provided drush distro.make if you wish to demo the theme.

-NOTES: This repo will only fetch development files and not the drupal core.
-Do fetch the drupal core you should have knowledge of drush make.
-A drush make stub file has been included with this repo.

-Please commit your changes with comments!
+Please comment your pull request.

-Thanks, likewhoa